ZORB software helps businesses align with multiple Cyber Essentials controls

 Why ZORB aligns with Cyber Essentials

 ZORB is a software application that helps businesses eliminate data theft.
-We achieve this by preventing the transmission of data, until it can prove that it comes from a trusted application and going to a trusted destination.
+We achieve this by preventing the transmission of data until it can prove that it comes from a trusted application and is going to a trusted destination.
 Our software installs into a Microsoft operating system, so does not require any overhaul of existing IT infrastructure.

 Cyber Essentials does not mandate the need for data theft prevention in itself.
 It does, however, endeavor to prevent multiple ways in which data can be maliciously exfiltrated from systems.
 The requirements document tends to lean towards reducing the opportunity for incoming threats – with emphasis on inbound protection tools such as firewalls, antivirus, user access controls.